-Paul's Place is a catalyst for change in Southwest Baltimore.
+Paul's Place's mission is to improve the quality of life in Southwest Baltimore.
 How can we help you?

 Paul’s Place began as a soup kitchen in the basement of a Southwest Baltimore church nearly 40 years ago.
-It has expanded into a community outreach center that serves more than 75,000 hot lunches a year and offers more than 20 programs, including: job training, housing assistance, computer classes, and family workshops.
+It has expanded into a community outreach center that serves more than 75,000 hot lunches a year and offers more than 20 programs, including: job training, case management services, employment and housing assistance, and nursing and recovery support.
 How can we support you?

 We’ve got you covered.